kevmswartz/toddler-phone-control/README.md

   Use `npm run content -- --help` to see all commands (init, add-special, add-quick, remove, list).
 - Commit the JSON to your git repo (for example on GitHub) and copy the raw file URL.
 Many teams keep a `content` branch just for the JSON so anyone can PR new buttons without touching the app code.
 - In the app’s Settings (after unlocking), paste the raw URL into **Kid Button Source** and click **Save URL & Refresh**.
 The Electron/Android apps will cache the remote JSON for offline use; you can refresh or clear the cache anytime.

+### Unlocking Advanced Settings

+- Long-press the gear button in the top-left corner for about two seconds to open the PIN pad (default `1234`).
+- After entering the PIN, the advanced sections (connection settings, kid button source, macros, etc.) become visible.
+- When you are finished, use the **Hide Advanced Controls** button at the top of the advanced area to tuck everything away again for kid mode.

 ### Collaboration Tips